redbassett/redbassett/README.md

 While an unfortunate amount of my work cannot be shared as open source, Github is my go-to place for collaborative projects (of which I need more!) and small tests and experiments.

 Please talk to me about:
- - Theatre, Circus, & Live Music
+ - Theatre, Circus, Live Music, Festivals, etc
+ - Urbanism and Urban Policy
- - Urbanism, Transportation, & Policy
+ - Transit, Transportation, and Micromobility
  - Trains!
  - Plenty more to come…